pbozeman/esp32-serial-demo/README.md

 Payload:

-All of the protocols write a raw 32bit integer followed by series of bytes from 0x00 to 0x40.
+All of the protocols write a raw 16bit integer followed by series of bytes from 0x00 to 0x40.
 The integer is incremented with every packet.
-Note: the integer is sent little endian, so you will see the first byte rapidly moving from 0x00 to 0xFF, and then the second byte increments, etc. You can use this to play with triggering on the data of the first byte.
+Note: the integer is sent little endian, so you will see the first byte rapidly moving from 0x00 to 0xFF, and then the second byte increments.
+You can use this to play with triggering on the data of the first byte.

 ### I2C